ellemouton/website/content/posts/ark-part-1.md

 every output in this tree, from the root all the way down to the leaves, so there is nobody to race and nothing to reclaim.

+Just as with the VTXT, these diagrams leave one thing out.
+Every virtual transaction in the connector tree also carries a zero-value ephemeral anchor output.
+These transactions are all built with zero fees, so that anchor is how the operator attaches a fee via CPFP if it ever does need to get them confirmed on-chain.

 The amounts are worth a word too.
 A connector carries no real value.
 Its only job is to be the second input of a forfeit transaction, so that the forfeit is worthless until the batch transaction is on-chain.
 So each leaf is a dust output,